ivkos/Pushbullet-for-PHP/README.md

 * PHP >= 5.2.0
 * cURL library for PHP
 * Your Pushbullet API key (get it here: https://www.pushbullet.com/account)
-* PHP for Windows users: if you are getting SSL certificate errors, see #25
+* PHP for Windows users: if you are getting SSL certificate errors, see issue #25

 ## Examples

+For more detailed usage information, consult the PHPDoc of the methods.

 ```php
 <?php